There is SO much value in getting off the beaten path in Prague.

 What we love most about Moment though, is the dessert.
 It’s out of this world and you’d probably be shocked that it is vegan if you didn’t know better.
 We highly recommend the Dessert Cup, a crumbled chocolate cake, layered with whipped vegan cream.
 Absolutely freakin’ delicious!

-Vysehrad affords many vantage points for photographers and dreamers by providing commanding views of the River Vltava, its bridges, and Prague Castle.
+Vysehrad, and its towering walls, grants many vantage points for photographers and dreamers by providing commanding views of the River Vltava, its bridges, and Prague Castle.
+Have a look at the picture below for what you can expect to see on a spring afternoon.

 Vsyehrad’s beauty does not wane with the seasons.
 In warmer weather enjoy a frothy pint at one of the beer gardens, and catch a lazy sunset.
 In the fall come for the turning foliage and a matching red rooftop view of the city.